vPeteWalker/leap_addon_bootcamp/index.rst

    - And so on...

 - The instructor should assign a **USER** number to each participant.
 The lab guide will reference entity names with **USERXX** which should be substituted for their specific number (e.g. **USER01**).

+- It is recommended to rename the clusters within Prism to **Primary** and **Recovery** respectively.
+This will aid in identification during the labs.

 Reference
 +++++++++